History of the Office of the Inspector General of the United States Army: Reorganization (1866–1903)

 On February 5, 1885, the department was expanded.
 From then, it remained largely the same size and structure, until Joseph Cabell Breckinridge Sr. became the senior inspector general on January 30, 1889.
-Breckinridge, working with Secretary of War Redfield Proctor sponsored the release of a series of general orders altering the scope of the inspectorate, culminating in the amendment of paragraph 955 Army Regulations, by General Order No. 38 of 1890, which dictated that the entire military establishment was to be inspected annually.
+Breckinridge, working with Secretary of War Redfield Proctor, sponsored the release of a series of general orders altering the scope of the inspectorate, culminating in the amendment of paragraph 955 Army Regulations, by General Order No. 38 of 1890, which dictated that the entire military establishment was to be inspected annually.
 During the late 19th century, the inspectorate engaged in many special inspections, several at the behest of Congress, and did much to safeguard public property.
 In 1894, the Department undertook "928 disbursement accounts involving over $68 million and inspections of 90 posts; 50 staff facilities, prisons, and ungarrisoned posts; 82 military colleges; 51 national cemeteries; 27 recruiting stations; and 28 special investigations, for a total of 1,256 inspections."

 On March 30, 1895, the United States was divided by Secretary of War Daniel S. Lamont into six inspections districts, and the department was made independent, reporting directly to the secretary of war and commanding general of the United States Army, instead of department commanders.
-The then Commanding General Nelson A. Miles disliked the inspectorate and in 1898 he nearly succeeded in removing the inspection districts and the independence of the department.
+The then-Commanding General Nelson A. Miles disliked the inspectorate and in 1898 he nearly succeeded in removing the inspection districts and the independence of the department.

-Upon the outbreak of the Spanish–American War, the War Department was shown to be ill-prepared; and much of the blame fell on the Inspector General's Department, for not noticing problems in the army.
+Upon the outbreak of the Spanish–American War, the War Department was shown to be ill-prepared; and much of the blame fell on the Inspector General's Department, for not noticing problems in the Army.
 During the war, the department was increased in size, with 36 temporary inspectors being appointed, and three permanently appointed later.
 There was little oversight, as Breckinridge was fighting in the war, and the department has been described by historian David Clary as mostly existing on paper.

 After the war, the inspectorate was increased in size and was revitalized.
 By 1901, it had one brigadier general, three colonels, four lieutenant colonels, and nine majors.
-In 1902, an Act to Increase the Efficiency of the Army was passed, which originally contained a clause to abolish the Inspector General's Department.
+In 1902, an Act to Increase the Efficiency of the Army was passed, which originally contained a clause to abolish the Inspector General Department.